WORDS AND PICTURES

 Get the lowdown on the highest court in the land

-The Supreme Court: a guide for bears is available from the UK Supreme Court, Avizandum, Blackwell's (Oxford), Daunt Books (Chelsea, Holland Park, Marylebone), Foyle's (Charing Cross), Hammicks, Heffers, Heywood Hill, John Sandoe, Wildy & Sons and Amazon at £6.95, or email me your order (£1.84 UK p&p).
+The Supreme Court: a guide for bears is available from the UK Supreme Court, Avizandum, Blackwell's (Oxford), Daunt Books (Chelsea, Holland Park, Marylebone), Foyles (Charing Cross Rd), Hammicks, Heffers, Heywood Hill, John Sandoe, Waterstones, Wildy & Sons, and Amazon at £6.95, or email me your order (£1.90 UK p&p).

-"Isobel Williams's drawings capture the essence of these inquisitive and endearing characters - and her words help bring to life some of the things they get up to when the Justices and staff aren't looking." - Lord Neuberger, President of the Supreme Court
+"Isobel Williams's drawings capture the essence of these inquisitive and endearing characters - and her words help bring to life some of the things they get up to when the Justices and staff aren't looking." - Lord Neuberger, former President of the Supreme Court

 "Clever, funny, informative." - Ann McAllister, Judge

 "A charming guide for children and adults alike." - Joshua Rozenberg

 Paperback, 32pp, 8" x 10", illustrated in colour, ISBN 978-1-9997146-2-8